Universal-Basic-Compute/serenissima/backend/docs/ais.md

 #### Economic Impact:

 The AI wage adjustment system:
-- Creates a more dynamic and responsive labor market
+- Creates a more dynamic and responsive labor contract
 - Allows AI business owners to optimize their labor costs
-- Provides market signals about the value of different types of labor
+- Provides contract signals about the value of different types of labor
 - Affects citizen wealth and their ability to pay rent
-- Simulates the economic negotiations that would occur in a real labor market
+- Simulates the economic negotiations that would occur in a real labor contract

 ### Resource Import Management